usnistgov/nist-mud/docs/config/README.md

 ### Specifying local networks and device controller classes ###

-To support the "local-networks" class abstraction, the administrator needs to specify the local networks for each switch where the MUD rules will be installed.
+To support the "local-networks" the administrator needs to specify the local networks for each switch where the MUD rules will be installed.
 To support the controller class for MUD-enabled devices, the administrator needs to specify the host addresses for the hosts on the local network that will serve as "device controllers".

 This is specified using a REST URI:

       /restconf/config/nist-mud-controllerclass-mapping:controllerclass-mapping

+You will need to POST a JSON document to that URI for each of the switches that is managed.

 (Note: we only specify the URI.